Finance & Administrative Services

 Accounting and Audit

 The Accounting group completes all required financial report and audit functions.
 Accounting manages and maintains financial records conforming to generally accepted accounting principles and complying with federal, state, and local laws.
-This group prepares the Comprehensive Annual Financial Report (CAFR), which is subject to the annual audit, and administers investment of public funds, cash management, and the issuance of debt.
-This group also provides front desk reception and cashiering services, as well as oversees business licensing and accounts payable.
+This group prepares the Comprehensive Annual Financial Report, which is subject to the annual audit, and administers investment of public funds, cash management, and the issuance of debt.
+This group also provides front desk reception and cashiering services, as well as City business endorsement and accounts payable.

 Budget and Operations